 There are no genre paintings made in America until 1796.
 These portraits are of women with money.

 Between 1750 and 1775, women wore one of two caps: one with a ruffle under the chin, and one without.
 These are commonly called a “lappet cap” (ruffle under the chin) and a “round-eared cap” (ruffles curve around near your ears).
-There are more lappets than round-eared caps, especially among older women.
+There are more lappets than round-eared caps (a little more than half), especially among older women in portraits.
+(In artifacts, lappets far outnumber the 2 round-eared caps I discovered.)

 After 1775, the cap world explodes with mushrooms and clouds of caps, piles of linen and lace, chef’s caps, bonnet-like styles, the Dormeuse, and the Corday. . .